 Perhaps it was.
 But we did it anyway.
 We drove to a remote parking lot near the Florida-Alabama border to pay a quick visit to Florida’s high point.

 At a mere 345 feet above sea level, Florida claims the prize for the lowest of the 50 high points.
-Reaching this “summit” didn’t require a hike along a trail or even any physical endeavor like our other adventures.
-It was just quick two-minute walk from the parking lot to a stone monument in Lakewood Park.
+Reaching this “summit” didn’t require a hike along a trail or any physical endeavor like our other adventures.
+It was just a quick two-minute walk from the parking lot to a stone monument in Lakewood Park.

 Yet, I was still proud to check it off my list and claim that I was one state closer to getting all 50 high points.